General tips #

 testUpdate(firstID, '123')

-To allow other statement to be executed after caught error, UB introduces a method conn.savepointWrap what wrap a function call into temporary savepoint for Postgers or call function as is for other RDBMS.
+To allow other statement to be executed after caught error, UB introduces a method conn.savepointWrap what wrap a function call into temporary savepoint for Postgres or call function as is for other RDBMS.
 So sample above can be rewritten as:

 let db = App.dbConnections[App.domainInfo.entities.ubm_enum.connectionName]